jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ```
 if ( buttonClicked ) {

-	/* perform specific action */
+	// Perform specific action

 }
 ```

 This is a very coupled solution.
 If you want to add some other action, you have to edit the bind code or just duplicate it all.
-If you don't, your only option is to test for `buttonClicked` and you may lose that new action because the `buttonClicked` variable may be false and your new code may never be executed.
+If you don't, your only option is to test for `buttonClicked` and you may lose that new action because the `buttonClicked` variable may be `false` and your new code may never be executed.

 We can do much better using deferreds (for simplification sake, the